IBMStreams/streamsx.eval_predicate/README.md

    a == 'hi' && b contains 'xyz' && g[4] > 6.7 && id % 8 == 3

    e.
-Single level parenthesis is used within each subexpression in the following example rules:
+Single-level parenthesis is used within each subexpression in the following example rules:

    (a == 'hi') && (b contains 'xyz' || g[4] > 6.7 || id % 8 == 3)

    (a == "hi") && (b contains "xyz") && (g[4] > 6.7) && (id % 8 == 3)

    f.
-Multilevel parenthesis is used in the following example rules that are nested:
+Multi-level parenthesis is used in the following example rules that are made of single-level nested subexpressions:

    (a == "hi") && ((b contains "xyz" || g[4] > 6.7) && id % 8 == 3)